-Silver Alert Issued for Missing Rice County Woman
+Silver Alert issued for missing Rice County woman

 STERLING, Kan.
 (KSNW) – The Rice County Sheriff’s office is asking for your help in locating a missing woman from Sterling.

-87-year-old Vonita Renae Colle went missing from her home late last night.
-The Sheriff’s office says she headed in an unknown direction, and is possibly on foot.
+Vonita Renae Collem, 87, went missing from her home late last night.
+The sheriff’s office says she headed in an unknown direction and is possibly on foot.